© iStock.com/audioundwerbung

 Cooperation and funding opportunities

-In addition to the hydrogen marketplace, the capital region offers excellent opportunities for R&D cooperation as well as various support offers for business and science:
+The capital region offers excellent opportunities for R&D cooperation as well as various support offers for business and science:

 • The Nationale Organisation Wasserstoff- und Brennstoffzellentechnologie (National Organization for Hydrogen and Fuel Cell Technology) NOW, based in Berlin, is the point of contact for funding and the regulatory framework at federal level.